DRMacIver/pythonproxy/README.rst

 .. code:: bash

-  pythonproxy <exact version> <any sequence of arguments that python version can take>
+  specipy <exact version> <any sequence of arguments that python version can take>

 e.g.:

 .. code:: bash

-  david@laser-shark:~/projects/pythonproxy$ ./pythonproxy 3.5.0
+  david@laser-shark:~/projects/specipy$ ./specipy 3.5.0
   Python 3.5.0 (default, Oct 26 2015, 09:27:25)
   [GCC 4.9.2] on linux
   Type "help", "copyright", "credits" or "license" for more information.